iamirmasoud/python_tutorial_material/README.md

-# python_tutorial_material
+# Materials for my Python tutorials: From basics to Machine Learning, Data Science, and Deep Learning applications.

-Materials for my Python tutorials.
-From basics to Machine Learning, Data Science, and Deep Learning applications.
+This repo provides a series of Python tutorials from basics to Machine Learning, Data Science, and Deep Learning applications.

 ## Preparing the environment
 **Note**: I have tested codes on __Linux__.
 It can surely be run on Windows and Mac with some little changes.